 Yes, usually.
 In most cases, your policy would cover sudden damage.
 However, if you fail to take reasonable measures to protect your home (keeping it warm in winter to prevent pipes bursting), then you may not be covered.
 Gradual damage from a slow leak would not be covered because it gets classified as failed maintenance by the homeowner.

-Damage from sewer and sump pump backups is gross and often expensive to repair.
-That's because when water backup damage happens, the water is typically either gray or black water.
+Damage from sewer and sump pump backups is expensive to repair.
+When water backup damage happens, the water is typically grey or black water.
 Black and grey water can carry bacteria, viruses, parasites, chemicals, and other contaminants that further damage a home.

-Expensive sanitation has to happen even before repairs begin.
+Expensive sanitation has to happen before repairs can start.